eellak/gsoc2018-GG-extraction/README.md

 A set of data and metadata extractors was also implemented to extract useful sections and bits of information such as decision contents, summaries, bodies, etc. from Decision Issues as well as articles, issue dates, numbers, serial numbers etc. from different kinds of Issues.

 ---
-An outline of my progress can be found here: [Projects](https://github.com/eellak/gsoc2018-GG-extraction/projects)
+My progress can be found at [Projects](https://github.com/eellak/gsoc2018-GG-extraction/projects) and  short presentation of the project can be found at [Final Report](https://gist.github.com/ckarageorgkaneen/e04fbc5c35a99d06fe3718201ad7990c).

-More info regarding Implementation, Usage, Future Work etc. can be found here: [Wiki](https://github.com/eellak/gsoc2018-GG-extraction/wiki)
+More detailed info regarding Implementation, Usage, Future Work etc. can be found here: [Wiki](https://github.com/eellak/gsoc2018-GG-extraction/wiki).